 - Time: We design and develop an aluminum 3D mold at the same time we are creating the plastic sheets to be formed.
 Once everything is ready, we can begin the tooling process which includes molding and forming the components, followed by trimming, applying paint or silk-screening, or coating them as necessary.
 The process takes around 14 weeks from designing to shipping out for delivery.

-- Cost: Thermoforming is a relatively inexpensive method to mold plastic components due to the relatively low cost of tooling, especially for annual orders of 3,000 pieces or less.
+- Cost: Automotive thermoforming is a relatively inexpensive method to mold plastic components due to the relatively low cost of tooling, especially for annual orders of 3,000 pieces or less.

 Custom Automotive Injection Molding

-For the smaller parts and components, or pieces that require varied thickness or detailing, we use injection molding to guarantee safety, quality, and durability.
+For the smaller parts and components, or pieces that require varied thickness or detailing, we use automotive injection molding to guarantee safety, quality, and durability.
 We heat plastic pellets to their melting point and use a high-pressure injection method to force the plastic into a double-sided, 3D mold made of aluminum, steel, or a copper alloy.
-This ensures that the plastic is fitted perfectly into the mold, allowing a uniformity and accuracy to each component.
-This technique is suited for smaller products and parts.
+This ensures that the plastic is fitted perfectly into the mold, creates uniformity between each piece and accuracy to the design and specifications.
+Injection molding is the best option for small plastic items or pieces that have intricate or complex details.

 Commonly injection molded automotive parts include: